 For more information about what happens in the children's work please visit the Children page.

-After the main meeting finishes there will an be opportunity for prayer if needed.
 There is tea, proper coffee and biscuits served in the church hall.

 Come and join us!